 Some families all get together for important occasions like birthdays, graduations and weddings.
 If both families can cooperate, these occasions usually go well.

-Developing relationships with new extended family
+Developing new extended family relationships

 How close this relationship becomes can depend on: